-Improve your photography with these 19 composition techniques (to practice during these socially distant days).
+Improve your photography with these 19 composition techniques.

 During a photoshoot I always approach the subject in as many ways as possible because it creates more dynamic results which increases the chance of getting “the one”.

 Building a library of ways to approach your subject is the fastest and easiest way to immediately take better photos.
-This is why in the next weeks we will be sharing Composition 19.
-A photo a day project aimed at helping you build a library of ways to approach a shot.
+This is why we created Composition 19.
+A photo project aimed at helping you build a library of ways to approach a shot.

 Invite others to join this challenge.
 This is the fastest way to take better photos and can also be done with your smartphone.